RTEMS/rtems-docs/eng/req/items.rst

     then it shall state the rationale or justification of the requirement.

 references
     The attribute value shall be a list.
-Each list element shall be a :ref:`SpecTypeRequirementReference`.
+Each list element shall be an :ref:`SpecTypeExternalReference`.

 requirement-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the